cs3110/textbook/_sources/chapters/basics/functions.md

    work on the accumulator argument, before the recursive call.
 This is the only step that requires much ingenuity.

-**An Example: Factorial.** Let's tranform this factorial function to be tail recursive:
+**An Example: Factorial.** Let's transform this factorial function to be tail recursive:

 ```{code-cell} ocaml